briansu2004/udemy-devops-real-projects/008-AnsibleVagrantJenkinsDeployment/02_Y_Windows_Ubuntu - Copy.md

 DevOps 🚀 devbox % ssh-copy-id admin@192.168.33.10
 /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/Users/x239757/.ssh/id_rsa.pub"
-/usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys admin@192.168.33.10's password:
+/usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if we are prompted now it is to install the new keys admin@192.168.33.10's password:
 Permission denied, please try again. admin@192.168.33.10's password: